 Cannabis has truly led the march towards this newfound acceptance and appreciation of psychedelics.
 It’s legalization in most states has paved the way for discussion of other mind-altering substances, namely psychedelics as exemplified by ketamine, psilocybin, and MDMA.
 Ketamine has received recent recognition by the FDA for its role in treating depression, and there is similar scientific evidence for psilocybin and MDMA.

-In Denver and Oakland, psilocybin has been decriminalized—Santa Cruz recently followed suit.
+In Ann Arbor, MI; Denver, CO; Oakland, CA; Santa Cruz, CA; and Somerville, MA, psilocybin has been decriminalized—which has allowed us at Psychedelic Passage to offer facilitation and trip sitting services.
 When the perception of psychedelics improves both in regulation and cultural acceptance, society can shift away from the notion that entheogens are dangerous and immoral.
 Instead we may be closer to understanding how to harness their healing power, of which indigenous cultures have accessed for thousands of years, into modern day society.

 While this country has experienced a significant shift in the perception towards psychedelics, it doesn’t mean that your group of friends and family members has.
 Thanks to legalization, many of us have been able to slowly creep out of the psychedelic closet, but for some, there is still too much stigma associated with being a plant medicine user.

 If you’d like to feel supported in your desire to share your psychedelic experience with others and be able to fully come to terms about your relationship with the plant medicine, we can help.
 Working 1-on-1 with one of our psychedelic integration experts can help you get the guidance and support you desire.
 You can set up an initial consult with a member of our team today to see if its a good fit.